Yeshashah28/portfolio/README.md

 ![React](https://img.shields.io/badge/Frontend-React-61DAFB?logo=react&logoColor=white)
 ![Bootstrap](https://img.shields.io/badge/UI%20Library-React--Bootstrap-7952B3?logo=bootstrap&logoColor=white)

-This is a responsive and modern **portfolio website** built using **React** and **React-Bootstrap**.
+This is a **portfolio website** built using **React** and **React-Bootstrap**.
 It showcases a developer’s personal brand, skills, projects, resume, and contact details in a clean, user-friendly interface.
 It is built to gain practical understanding of React concepts including:

 - Component-based architecture
 - Navigation and routing using `react-router-dom`